hooker01/FlipperZero-Payloads/Screen_Capture_to_Discord/README.md

 - Works on Windows 10 and 11.
 - May not function correctly on all systems due to differences in permissions, antivirus settings, or Windows configurations.
-- Intended for educational and prank purposes only.
+- Intended for educational purposes only.

 ## Disclaimer